ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 Building a single rST page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build a single rST file, you have two options:

-1. Building an rST file with the make utility:
+To build a single rST file with the make utility:

 .. code-block:: bash